wmvanvliet/8bit/README.md

-jz #    Jump to memory location # if the zero flag is set jnc #   Jump to memory location # if the carry flag is not set jnz #   Jump to memory location # if the zero flag is not set cmp #   Subtract memory contents at # from register and only set flags, answer is thrown away inc #   Increment register A by # dec #   Decrement register A by # out     Output contents of register A
+jz #    Jump to memory location # if the zero flag is set jnc #   Jump to memory location # if the carry flag is not set jnz #   Jump to memory location # if the zero flag is not set shl #   Bit-shift the A register to the left inc #   Increment register A by # dec #   Decrement register A by # out     Output contents of register A